dzfranklin/backpackingmap/server/README.md

 You may want to try looking at the database using DataGrip with "Show Geo Viewer" or using [postgis-editor](https://github.com/danielzfranklin/postgis-editor).

+For vector tiles we use the Mapbox Vector Tile format. [mvtview](https://github.com/mapbox/mvtview) is a useful tool for debugging tile generation.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more